Color calibration: Information flow and output distortion

-Hence every output device will have its unique color signature, displaying a certain color according to manufacturing tolerances and material deterioration through use and age.
+Hence, every output device will have its own unique color signature, displaying a certain color according to manufacturing tolerances and material deterioration through use and age.
 If the output device is a printer, additional distorting factors are the qualities of a particular batch of paper and ink.

-The conductive qualities and standards-compliance of connecting cables, circuitry and equipment can also alter the electrical signal at any stage in the signal flow.
+The conductive qualities and standards-compliance of connecting cables, circuitry, and equipment can also alter the electrical signal at any stage in the signal flow.
 (A partially inserted VGA connector can result in a monochrome display, for example, as some pins are not connected.)

 Color perception

 Color perception is subject to ambient light levels, and the ambient white point; for example, a red object looks black in blue light.
 It is therefore not possible to achieve calibration that will make a device look correct and consistent in all capture or viewing conditions.
 The computer display and calibration target will have to be considered in controlled, predefined lighting conditions.